Course - Marine Technology 1 - Elementary Course - TMR4105

 Further on evaluation

-The final assessment of the course is divided in three parts.
-The assessment includes a report of the project work (30%), an oral exam (30%) and a final written exam (40%).
+The final assessment of the course is divided in two parts.
+The assessment includes a report of the project work (30%) and an oral exam (70%).
 The results for the parts are given in letter grades.
-In order to pass the course, all parts of the exam must be passed.
+In order to pass the course, both parts of the exam must be passed.

 Each member of the group is expected to contribute to the project work at the same level as the other members of the group.
 As a starting point all group members get the same grade if they all contribute equally.
 If discrepancies are observed, the group members may be graded individually.